kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

 3. `/chat` receives the message, auto-selects an appropriate consultant (if keywords match) or falls back to a general chat model, then calls OpenAI (`app/app.py:163-205`).
 4. The browser renders the assistant response, handles tool calls such as `generate_pdf`, and updates session history (`main.js`, `chatClient.js`).

+### Intern quick-start checklist

+1. **Clone + bootstrap** – Follow §3 verbatim.
+If something fails, paste the traceback into the team channel so we can update this guide.
+2. **Smoke test the UI** – Use §4 to bring up the server, then confirm “New Chat” creates a session and router preview toasts appear when you type.
+3. **Trace a prompt end-to-end** – Run `flask --app app.app routes` to list endpoints, set a breakpoint in `/chat`, send a prompt, and step through so you see how router + consultants interact.
+4. **Read a consultant folder** – Pick any folder under `app/consultants`, skim `metadata.json` + instructions, then inspect the files that get uploaded.
+This mental model helps when debugging routing.
+5. **Ask “why” twice** – Any time you touch code, identify the entry point that calls your change and the exit point it influences.
+Note both in your pull request so reviewers can follow your thinking.

 ---

 ## 2. Repository Tour